climlab/climlab/docs/source/installation.rst

 Installation
 ============

-Installing pre-built binaries with conda (Mac OSX, Linux, and Windows)
+Installing pre-built binaries with conda (Mac OSX and Linux)
 ----------------------------------------------------------------------

 By far the simplest and recommended way to install ``climlab`` is using conda_